SandpiperCI: Iceland

 SandpiperCI opened their first Iceland store in Georgetown, Jersey in 2008.
 Since then, they have opened a further nine Iceland stores; five in Jersey along with four in Guernsey.
 These stores also transferred to Morrisons in 2024 with the final Iceland being converted in 2025.
 Iceland stores after this date will be in different locations and operated by Alliance Supermarkets.

 iQ Apple Premium Reseller

 SandpiperCI acquired the iQ franchise in Jersey and Guernsey in 2017 and opened a further store in the Isle of Man in 2020.
 They are the only Apple Premium Reseller in the Channel Islands and Isle of Man.

 Le Cocq's Stores

 Le Cocq's Stores were founded in Alderney in 1860 and were bought by SandpiperCI in September 2020.
 The chain is currently made up of two shops based in Le Huret, and Braye Harbour (known as Freezer Centre at The Cuttings).
 These stores are the only ones transferred to Morrisons which will retain their existing name.

 Liberty Wharf

 In 2018, SandpiperCI purchased Liberty Wharf shopping centre in St Helier, Jersey.
 Liberty Wharf is a shopping centre housed in a restored Victorian abattoir.

 Marks & Spencer

 The Marks & Spencer franchise has been operating for at least 50 years.
+Sandpiper operate the Jersey Marks & Spencer.
+In Guernsey the franchise is operated by Creaseys and has done so since 1967 when the St Michael brand opened on the island.